 Strange things are happening

 Initially these piano samples are very noisy, and the extra noise release doesn't help at all.
-Weirdly enough, the noise is greatly reduced if you play with the sustain pedal, and then you are able to really see that this piano has a very sweet character.
-The sustain pedal also seem to completely ignore the ADSR settings which is again very strange.
+A fast solution is to use the sustain pedal or just program the insturment with longer tails.
+Then you are able to really see that this piano has a very sweet character and it's worth your attention.
+The sustain pedal though seem to completely ignore the ADSR settings which is very strange.

 Ok old honkyish sound